LTUC/amman-dotnet-401d2/Curriculum/Class13/Resources/EntityFramework.md

 1. Scaffold out an empty MVC Site with a Home controller (like on day 11)
 2. Look at the ERD of the DB Schema.
 3. Convert each entity of the ERD to a Model class in your code.
-   - "accidentally" forget
+   - "accidentally" forget to add the Primary keys (the ids)
-4. Add Navigation properties (talk about the connection of the two)
+    - Don't add nav properties just yet
 ## Entity Framework
 1. What is Entity Framework?
 2. Why do we use it?